-libopts Sets the options passed by dolib et al. to the install command.
-In EAPIs listed in table 12.3, this command is banned as per section 12.3.2.
+libopts As insopts, for dolib et al. In EAPIs listed in table 12.3, this command is banned as per section 12.3.2.

 12.3.11 Commands controlling manipulation of files in the staging area

 These commands are used to control optional manipulations that the package manager may perform on files in the staging directory ED, like compressing files or stripping symbols from object files.